Grand Lodge of Cyprus

 The Grand Lodge of Cyprus, or in the Greek language, Μεγάλη Στοά της Κύπρου, is the sovereign governing body of freemasonry within the Republic of Cyprus.
 Its formal English name is "The Most Worshipful Grand Lodge of Cyprus, Ancient Free and Accepted Masons."
 While four of its constituent lodges are approaching 100 years of age, the Grand Lodge of Cyprus itself came into being on February 15, 2006.
 Thus it is one of the youngest grand lodges in the world.

-There are three recognized jurisdictions or organizing units of freemasons in Cyprus, each holding authority over its respective lodges.
-The Grand Lodge of Cyprus is a sovereign grand lodge, derived from originally Greek chartered lodges but which now works in at least four languages, including Greek, English, German and Italian.
-Another group, the District Grand Lodge of Cyprus, is a unit of the United Grand Lodge of England, subordinate to that external jurisdiction, and operating in English to serve mainly British citizens living on military bases or elsewhere on the island: Cyprus is a Commonwealth nation, and favored Mediterranean holiday destination for citizens of the UK.
-The third group are the lodges that operate under the jurisdiction of the Grand Lodge of Turkey at the northern part of the island.
-While the Grand Lodge of Turkey and the Grand Lodge of Cyprus are not in mutual recognition, the United Grand Lodge of England is in amity with both grand lodges, permitting intervisitation and plural membership.
+The Grand Lodge of Cyprus is recognized internationally as the sovereign masonic authority of the Republic of Cyprus, which, in turn, is the sole state on the island recognized by both the United Nations and the European Union.
+The Grand Lodge of Cyprus was derived from originally Greek chartered lodges but now works in at least four languages, including Greek, English, German and Italian.
+Another group, now in amity with the Grand Lodge of Cypress, is the District Grand Lodge of Cyprus, a unit of the United Grand Lodge of England and subordinate to the UGLE.
+Lodges of this District operate in English to serve mainly British citizens living on military bases or elsewhere on the island: Cyprus is a Commonwealth nation, and besides these military bases is a favored Mediterranean holiday and retirement destination for citizens of the UK.

+In July 1974, Turkey invaded Cyprus and since then, approximately 33% of the republic's territory is under their military occupation, essentially the northern peninsula.
+Even though the jurisdiction of the Grand Lodge of Cyprus covers the entire territory of the Republic, sufficient control cannot be exercised by them over the occupied areas due to the current status quo.

+Hence, any masonic lodge operating in the occupied areas of the Republic of Cyprus is doing so without the authorization of the Grand Lodge of Cyprus; intervisitation from lodges belonging to the Grand Lodge of Cyprus is not permitted.

+Lodges operating under the auspices of the Grand Lodge of Cyprus may be found throughout the non-occupied area of the island, including in Nicosia, Larnaca, Famagusta, Limassol and Pafos.